pefarrell/pefarrell.github.io/people.md

     <strong><a class="iwantyoubold" href="https://croci.github.io/">Matteo Croci</a></strong><br/>
     Thesis: <a href="{{site.url}}/files/croci.pdf">multilevel Monte Carlo methods for uncertainty quantification in brain simulations</a>.
 DPhil viva: 2020-01-20.<br/>
     Co-supervised with <a href="https://people.maths.ox.ac.uk/gilesm/">Mike Giles</a> and <a href="https://marierognes.org">Marie Rognes</a>.<br/>
-    Next step: a postdoc with Mike Giles in Oxford, then a postdoc with <a href="https://kiwi.oden.utexas.edu/">Karen Willcox</a> at UT Austin, and then a permanent faculty position at the Basque Centre for Applied Mathematics.
+    Next step: postdocs with Mike Giles in Oxford and <a href="https://kiwi.oden.utexas.edu/">Karen Willcox</a> at UT Austin, then a permanent faculty position at the Basque Centre for Applied Mathematics.
   </div>
 </div>